oesteban/DeepDeface/README.md

 ### Installation and Usage

 Deepdefacer can be easily installed on any operating system via Pypi.
 There are two versions of this package; CPU or GPU support.
-Please enter **one** of the following commands into your terminal window to begin installation, depending on your computer requirements and desired python version.
+Please enter **one** of the following commands into your terminal window to begin installation, depending on your system specifications and desired python version.

 CPU Support
 ```